-An hourly rate is generally used as a key factor in selecting a software provider.
-It’s assumed that all software developers are created equal which isn’t necessarily true.
+In software development, the hourly rate is generally used as a key differentiator in selecting a provider because is it’s mistakenly assumed that all software developers are created equal.

 Mainstream is a destination employer of experienced software professionals.
 Our staff averages 15 years’ experience in their craft with 7 of those being with Mainstream.
 One of our primary areas of focus is acquiring top talent, cultivating it and unleashing it for our clients.
-Our ability to deliver and positively impacting the FINAL COST of the SOLUTION has been validated by a successful 21+ year track record.
+Our ability to deliver and positively impact the FINAL COST of the SOLUTION has been validated by our successful 24+ year track record.

 The reality is that rate is a good indicator of supply and demand and little else.
-An average rate could be translated to mean ‘average’ skills and experience.
+An average rate can be translated to mean ‘average’ skills and experience.

 The following case study is based on the experience of a Mainstream client.
 They were savvy enough to track the entire effort and the associated costs of building a custom software package.
 As a result, there is verifiable data to substantiate Mr. Jobs’ claims that the quality of people working for you does impact your business.